Looking for places to visit in Mongolia? Look no farther!

 - It is very difficult to ask for items to be removed or added to a dish.
 I don’t recommend trying.

-- In cheaper restaurants, menu items may be translated incorrectly (ex.
+- In cheap restaurants in Ulaanbaatar, menu items may be translated incorrectly (ex.
 Spring rolls with shrimp — there wasn’t any shrimp).

 - There is no gratuity for restaurant service.